Your Dedicated Workers’ Compensation Attorneys

 Pre-Existing Conditions Alone

 When you look at a pre-existing condition alone, it does not qualify a worker for workers’ compensation.
-If the employee gets medical benefits as part of employment, he or she may be able to use that coverage to pay for the costs associated with the pre-existing condition, but filing a workers’ comp claim would not work.
+Suppose the employee gets medical benefits as part of employment.
+In that case, he or she may be able to use that coverage to pay for the costs associated with the pre-existing condition, but filing a workers’ comp claim would not work.

 Pre-Existing Conditions Aggravated by Work